NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 - H2 blockers such as ranitidine and famotidine also reduce acid production.

 If the gastritis is caused by a Helicobacter infection, proton pump inhibitors are combined with two or three antibiotics.
+The treatment lasts about 1 to 2 weeks.

-If it's caused by a painkiller, you can consult your doctor about switching to a different medication or combining the painkiller with an acid-lowering drug.
+If it's caused by a painkiller, you can ask your doctor about switching to a different medication or combining the painkiller with an acid-lowering drug.
 Should an NSAID have to be taken regularly, it's possible to take it along with acid-lowering medication from the start, as a precaution.

 Further information

 When people are ill or need medical advice, they usually go to see their family doctor first.
-Read about how to find the right doctor, how to prepare for the appointment and what to remember.
+In our topic "Health care in Germany" you can read about how to find the right doctor – and our list of questions can help you prepare for your visit to the doctor.

 Sources

-- Fischbach W, Malfertheiner P, Lynen Jansen P, Bolten W, Bornschein J, Buderus S et al. S2k-Leitlinie Helicobacter pylori und gastroduodenale Ulkuskrankheit.
+- Fischbach W, Malfertheiner P, Lynen Jansen P et al. S2k-Leitlinie Helicobacter pylori und gastroduodenale Ulkuskrankheit.
 AWMF-Registernr.: 021-001.
 Z Gastroenterol 2016; 54: 327-363.
 [PubMed: 27512738]

 - Hawkey CJ, Langman MJ.
 Non-steroidal anti-inflammatory drugs: overall risks and management.
 Complementary roles for COX-2 inhibitors and proton pump inhibitors.
 Gut 2003; 52(4): 600-608.
 [PMC free article: PMC1773617] [PubMed: 12631678]

-- Malfertheiner P, Megraud F, O'Morain CA, Atherton J, Axon AT, Bazzoli F et al. Management of Helicobacter pylori infection - the Maastricht IV / Florence Consensus Report.
+- Malfertheiner P, Megraud F, O'Morain CA et al. Management of Helicobacter pylori infection - the Maastricht IV / Florence Consensus Report.
 Gut 2012; 61(5): 646-664.
 [PubMed: 22491499]

 - Ramakrishnan K, Salinas RC.
 Peptic ulcer disease.
 Am Fam Physician 2007; 76(7): 1005-1012.
 [PubMed: 17956071]

 - Robert Koch-Institut (RKI), Statistisches Bundesamt (Destatis).
 Gastritis, Magen- und Zwölffingerdarmgeschwüre.
+(Gesundheitsberichterstattung des Bundes; Heft 55).
 Berlin: RKI; 2013.
-(Gesundheitsberichterstattung des Bundes; Heft 55).

-- Rostom A, Dube C, Wells GA, Tugwell P, Welch V, Jolicoeur E et al. Prevention of NSAID-induced gastroduodenal ulcers.
+- Rostom A, Dube C, Wells GA et al. Prevention of NSAID-induced gastroduodenal ulcers.
 Cochrane Database Syst Rev 2002; (4): CD002296.
 [PubMed: 12519573]

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.

 Because IQWiG is a German institute, some of the information provided here is specific to the German health care system.
-The suitability of any of the described options in an individual case can be determined by talking to a doctor.
+The suitability of any of the described options in an individual case can be determined by talking to a doctor. informedhealth.org can provide support for talks with doctors and other medical professionals, but cannot replace them.
 We do not offer individual consultations.

 Our information is based on the results of good-quality studies.
 It is written by a team of health care professionals, scientists and editors, and reviewed by external experts.
 You can find a detailed description of how our health information is produced and updated in our methods.

-- Gastritis: Overview - InformedHealth.orgGastritis: Overview - InformedHealth.org
+- Overview: Gastritis - InformedHealth.orgOverview: Gastritis - InformedHealth.org

 Your browsing activity is empty.